 22,000 attended the replay but Williamstown proved too pacy for Moorabbin and the result was never in doubt from the first bounce, and the Club's ninth pennant was assured at the last change.
 The Seagulls had first use of the wind and led at quarter time 3.12 to nil.
 Moorabbin scored 3.3 with the breeze to reduce the deficit to 23 points at the long interval, but when the 'Town piled on 7.4 to two behinds in the third quarter, victory was assured.
 Moorabbin never gave up and added 5.11 to six behinds but was still 32 points behind at the final siren, the scores being 13.18.96 to 8.16.64.

-Stronger in the ruck and air, supreme in defence and a force across the centre line where Martin dominated, Williamstown also had winners in Whitaker and Callahan who played a great captain's game, while others to do well were Colquhuon, Bourke, Martin, Eric Beitzel, Bob Jones and Kent.
+Stronger in the ruck and air, supreme in defence and a force across the centre line where Martin, in his last game for the 'Town', dominated, Williamstown also had winners in Whitaker and Callahan who played a great captain's game, while others to do well were Colquhuon, Bourke, Martin, Eric Beitzel, Bob Jones and Kent.
 Multiple goalkickers were Cullinan with five and Mazouris and Pelly with two apiece.

 Williamstown’s 1958 premiership team was: